Private Blog Networks: What Are They & Why You Should Avoid Them

 “nofollow”.
 In this case, they are not violating any webmaster guideline, because of the inserted link tags.
 This provides context to Google on the nature of the links and works to support your linking intentions.

-Most, if not all PBNs will not consider using any sort of link tag.
+Most, if not all PBNs will not consider using any link tag.
 In this case, not all paid links are considered PBNs.

 What Should I Do If I Think My SEO Agency Is Using Private Blog Networks

-If you think your SEO agency is using a PBN or another form of link scheme, we strongly recommend taking action and finding another agency.
+If you think your SEO agency is using a PBN or another link scheme, we strongly recommend taking action and finding another agency.

 Most businesses rely on SEO or another major form of digital marketing as their primary lead generator.
-Engaging with PBNs not only jeopardises your lead source but could impact your entire business’ livelihood.
+Engaging with PBNs jeopardises your lead source and could impact your entire business’ livelihood.